Tuvalu Latest News

 - Most people are subsistence farmers and are aided by remittances from relatives working overseas.

-- A small quantity of copra is produced for export, the sale of stamps accounts for modest earnings, and fees are collected from foreign fishing fleets.
+- A small quantity of copra is produced for export, the sale of stamps accounts for modest earnings, and fees are collected from foreign fishing fleets, but the country depends heavily on foreign aid.

 → Check out the latest UPSC Syllabus 2026 here.